Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Satisfaction-aware incentives scheme

 Additionally, to incentivize nodes to participate in FL and provide higher-quality local models, the server will provide corresponding rewards ${R_i}$, which is denoted as ${R_i} = {r_i}\ln (\frac{1}{{{\theta _i}}})$, where ${r_i}$ is a unit award.
 The utility that the server receives from node $i$ is defined as the difference between the satisfaction gain $\beta {G_i}$ obtained by the server and the payoff ${R_i}$ given to the node, expressed as

 where $\beta $ is the profit per unit of satisfaction.

-In order to meet the quality and latency requirements of industrial Metaverse tasks, we define the goal of the incentive mechanism as maximizing server utility function $V$ and node utility function $U_i$.
+In order to meet the quality and latency requirements of IIoT tasks, we define the goal of the incentive mechanism as maximizing server utility function $V$ and node utility function $U_i$.
 The optimization problem for the node utility is formulated as follows:

 which is subject to a minimum update cycle $\theta_i^{\max}$.
 The optimization problem for the server utility is formulated as follows:

 which is subject to a maximum tolerable AoI constraint ${A_i}^{\max}$ , the maximum tolerable service delay constraint ${D_i}^{\max}$ , and a budget constraint ${R^{\max}}$.